antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 </ipxact:fileSets>
 ```

-This concept currently only exists as a `--sources` CLI flag for `topwrap build` where all HDL sources are plainly forwarded to the FuseSoC .core.
+This concept currently only exists as a `--sources` CLI option for `topwrap generate --fusesoc`, where all recognized HDL and constraint sources are forwarded to the FuseSoC `.core`.
 There is no notion of other file dependencies inside IP Core description YAMLs.

 ### Vendor extensions